DamienBlanco/Valheim-on-AWS/README.md

 export LD_LIBRARY_PATH=$templdpath
 ```
 We're almost done.
 The server is playable and connectable at this point, however it will shut down if you close the ssh connection.
 We will need to complete one more step so that it can run without us being logged in.
+This will set up a service using systemd.

 - cd /etc/systemd/system
 - sudo touch valheim.service